Mainakdeb/moa-classification/README.md

     * Where we train 2 models on 2 halves of the target tensor of size 206, and then stack them horizontally for inference
 * Encode cp_time into 3 seperate binary columns -> done, yet to submit
 * Scaling everything makes things worse
-* Finish watching Abishek Thakur's video
+* Finish watching Abishek Thakur's video -> Done

 * **Interesting properties**:
     * For target columns `atp-sensitive_potassium_channel_antagonist` and `erbb2_inhibitor` all rows are `0` where `cp_dose == 'D2'`